armada-ths/old.armada.nu/content/news/article-diversity.md

 **What is Diversity Room?**

 We want to emphasise the importance of diversity, inclusion and equal opportunities in order to influence and change the future work environment and the industry as a whole.
+This is the reason for the Diversity Room initiative, an exhibition area at the fair that focuses on diversity.
+In connection to Diversity Room, THS Armada arranges a panel discussion, with the intent of highlighting questions regarding diversity and how companies work with it.

-Diversity room is a place on the fair where you as students can be inspired by companies that works with Diversity.
-These companies know that Diversity is a business strategy which increases innovation and knowledge.
+Diversity Room is an area at the fair where you, as students, can find inspiration from companies that work with Diversity.
+These companies know that Diversity is a business strategy that increases innovation and knowledge.

-**What THS Armada does in direction of this core value**
+**What THS Armada does to promote this core value**

 Social media and marketing**:**

-* Awareness about representation, language, picture choice and graphic design
+* Awareness about representation, enunciation, graphic choice and design

 Recruitment:

-* Create knowledge about pitfalls, unconscious bias and interview technique
+* Spread knowledge regarding pitfalls, unconscious bias and interview technique

 Internal inclusion:

+* Internationalisation of the organisation
-* Internationalisering, include all students in all parts of the organisation
+* Inclusion of all students in all parts of the organisation
 * Minimize the gap between different parts of the organisation

-English as a first language in all communication
+English as the primary choice in all communication